Gazntyno/madApprentice/README.md

 I will also be uploading random little programs to this repo for the documentaion of my programming journey.
-Coding snipets from books will be here as well. throughout my journery I will also be learning the basics of source control.
+Coding snipets from books will be here as well.
+Throughout my journery I will also be learning the basics of source control.
 I have the intention of being able to contribute to other repositories in the furture.